project-curriculum/curriculum/Readme.md

 To be populated based on the data used in the project.

 ## Project Planning
-1. Acquire the data from a .csv file.
+1. Acquire the data from a .txt file.
-2. Prepare the data by dropping and renaming columns and filling null values.
+2. Prepare the data by dropping, renaming columns dealing with null values.
 3. Perform exploratory data analysis to answer the project questions.

 ## Data Preparation